Become an ALLOUT Ally

 Training and support

 Once you sign up to be an ally you'll be invited to a training session delivered by another ally.
 This valuable time talks about the benefits of having allies, how you can contribute as an ally and the positive experiences of others who have been an ally.
-The next training date is arranged for 12 August 2020.
+There are different training dates available throughout the year - visit the training catalogue to book on the next session.

 There are also many other resources on our LGBT Guidance Pages and Training pages .
 The training page includes specific Trans Awareness training and you can request to participate in our upcoming session to be delivered by The Proud Trust by e-mailing firstname.lastname@example.org.
 ALLOUT members are also encourgaed to become trans allies - so just drop us a line to find out how.